scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - *Parent-child* links create a hierarchy between the parent and the child.
 ASes with a parent-child link typically have a provider-customer relationship.
 - *Peering* links exist between ASes with a (settlement-free or paid) peering relationship.
 Peering links can only be used to reach destinations within or downstream of the peering AS.
 They can be established between any two core or non-core ASes, and between core and non-core ASes.
 Peering links can also cross ISD boundaries.

 Each link connecting SCION routers is bidirectional and identified by its corresponding egress and ingress interface IDs.
-These IDs only need to be unique within each AS.
+These interface IDs only need to be unique within each AS.
 Therefore, they can be chosen and encoded by each AS independently and without any need for coordination.

 ## Routing